-The 800th anniversary of the Magna Carta will be celebrated in June 2015.
-A number of knights are thought to have met Cardinal Langton at St. Edmund's tomb in the abbey church at St. Edmundsbury on 20 November 1214, where they swore to obtain from king John his agreement to their demands.
+The 800th anniversary of the Magna Carta was celebrated in June 2015.
+A number of knights are thought to have met Cardinal Langton at St. Edmund’s tomb in the abbey church at St. Edmundsbury on 20 November 1214, where they swore to obtain from king John his agreement to their demands.

 Where the rude buttress totters to its fall,